Five Days of Milan: Events

-Almost simultaneously with the popular uprisings of 1848 in the Kingdom of Lombardy–Venetia, on 18 March of that year, the city of Milan also rose up.
+Almost simultaneously with other popular uprisings across the Kingdom of Lombardy–Venetia, on 18 March 1848, the city of Milan also rose up.
 This was the first evidence of how effective popular initiative, guided by those in the Risorgimento, was able to influence Charles Albert of Sardinia.

 The Austrian garrison at Milan was well equipped and commanded by an experienced general, Joseph Radetzky von Radetz, who despite being over 80 years old, was energetic and rigid.
 Radetzky had no intention of yielding to the uprising.

 However, the whole city fought throughout the streets, raising barricades, firing from windows and roofs, and urging the rural population to join them.
 The populace was backed by the archbishop and at least 100 priests joined in the fighting against the Austrians.
 A bust of Pope Pius IX was hoisted onto the barricades.
 A provisional government of Milan was formed and presided over by the podestà, Gabrio Casati and a council of war under Carlo Cattaneo.
 The Martinitt (orphanage children) worked as message runners to all parts of the town.

 Radetzky saw the difficulty of resisting under siege in the city centre, but while afraid of being attacked by the Piedmontese army and peasants from the countryside, he preferred to withdraw after losing control of the Porta Tosa (now Porta Vittoria) to the rebels.
 On the evening of 22 March, the Austrians withdrew towards the "Quadrilatero" (the fortified zone bounded by the four cities of Verona, Legnago, Mantua and Peschiera del Garda), 120 km eastwards, taking with them several hostages arrested at the start of the uprising.
 Meanwhile, the rest of Lombard and Venetic territory was free.

 In memory of these days, the official newspaper of the temporary government was called simply Il 22 marzo (22 March), which began publication on 26 March at the Palazzo Marino under the direction of Carlo Tenca.
-A Monument to the Five Days of Milan by the sculptor Giuseppe Grandi was inaugurated in 1895 at what is now Porta Vittoria.